 Recipe Testers’ Reviews

-I think I might have appreciated this old-fashioned minestrone soup a bit more if it were a cold blustery day, but it was 83° and sunny.
-And I still thought it was fairly tasty.
-It was quite light and flavorful and would be good for your vegetarian guests.
+I think I might have appreciated this old-fashioned minestrone soup a bit more if it were a cold, blustery day, but it was 83° and sunny!
+Yet, I still thought it was tasty.
+It was surprisingly light and flavorful and would be good for your vegetarian guests.

-File this old-fashioned minestrone soup recipe away under “what to do with the remnants of the veggie drawer” or “how to make my family eat more vegetables.”
-I didn’t expect this minestrone to taste better than an average soup and was surprised to find how tasty it was, even before adding the pesto!
+File this old-fashioned minestrone soup recipe away under “what to do with the remains of the veggie drawer” or “how to make my family eat more vegetables.”

-You can pretty much always count on me to test a vegetarian soup recipe.
+You can always count on me to test a vegetarian soup recipe.
 We eat a LOT of soup here.
-And I was particularly intrigued as I had made another minestrone soup recently with dry Borlotti beans and wanted to compare them.
+And I was particularly intrigued, as I’d made another minestrone soup recently with dry borlotti beans and wanted to compare them.

 Thank you so much for this recipe and also for including nutrition information.
 I have a question though about the number of servings relative to the calorie count.
 The number of servings is listed as 4-6 and the calorie count is listed as 348 calories per serving.
 Should the calorie count be read as 348 calories @ 4 servings OR 348 calories @ 6 servings?
 Obviously, if the recipe is divided into 6 servings vs. 4, each serving will be smaller.
 Which size serving does the calorie count refer to?
 Thanks so much for clarification!